Lady and the Tramp (2019 film): Casting

 In July 2018, it was announced that Ashley Jensen, Justin Theroux, and Sam Elliott had been cast in the voice roles of Jock, Tramp, and Trusty, respectively.
 Additionally, it was reported that Kiersey Clemons was in talks for the live-action role of Darling, Lady's human owner.
 In August 2018, it was reported that Tessa Thompson and Benedict Wong had been cast in the voice roles of Lady and Bull, respectively, and that Thomas Mann had been cast in the live-action role of Jim Dear.
 In September 2018, it was announced that Yvette Nicole Brown and Adrian Martinez had been cast in the live-action roles of Aunt Sarah and the dog-catcher Elliot, respectively.
 In October 2018, it was announced Arturo Castro had been cast in the live-action role of Marco and that Janelle Monáe had been cast in the voice role of Peg.

 The production utilized real dogs to portray the film's titular characters with a dog named Rose portraying Lady in the film.
 About three months prior to the start of filming, the animals started their training for the film.
 Tramp is physically portrayed by Monte, a rescue dog, while Jackie was renamed Jock shortly before filming began.

 Filming

-Voice work for the film begin in July 2018 with principal photography of the film's live-action externally filmed portions last from September 10, 2018 to November 18, 2018 in Savannah, Georgia.
+Voice work for the film began in July 2018 with principal photography of the film's live-action externally filmed portions lasting from September 10, 2018 to November 18, 2018 in Savannah, Georgia.
 Locations were set to include Johnson Square, Wright Square and The Cathedral of St. John the Baptist.
 Filming on an indoor soundstage took place through December 2018.